Maintain Your HCI Certification

 - At the top right of the page, select your name then select "MyHCI Dashboard"

-In your transcript, the number of credit hours may appear in the SHRM or HRCI columns.
-These numbers equal what you would submit for HCI recertification with HCI
+In your transcript, the HCI training event will appear 3 times for HRCI, HCI, & SHRM credits.
+These credit numbers shown for HCI equal what you would submit for HCI recertification with HCI

 Can I use non-HCI learning credits towards my HCI recertification?

 Yes, you can earn credit hours by participating in professional development activities outside of HCI.
 These include learning opportunities provided by organizations such as Society for Human Resource Management (SHRM), HR Certification Institute (HRCI), Association for Talent Development (ATD), International Coach Federation (ICF), Project Management Institute (PMI), and others.
 They also include learning opportunities provided by your employer and colleges and universities.
 However, the learning content must be related to HR, talent acquisition, change management, learning, and development, coaching, leadership, culture, engagement, inclusion, business, finance, or data and analytics.

-You can earn one credit hour for each hour of learning time up to a maximum of 20 hours from this category per recertification cycle.
+You can earn one credit hour for each hour of learning time from this category per recertification cycle.

 Can I apply my work experience and my speaking and publishing accomplishments towards my HCI recertification?

 Absolutely, these credits are earned by completing relevant HR or talent management projects or demonstrating thought leadership in the HR field through your work's presentation or publication.

 Examples of work experiences include building and launching an employee engagement survey, facilitating a succession planning meeting, or designing a new development program for high potentials or onboarding program for new hires.
 Additional examples include using data and analytics to solve HR and business challenges, updating recruitment processes for a better candidate experience, presenting to senior leaders about organizational design and people strategy, or conducting a needs analysis.

 Examples of thought leadership include presenting at an SHRM or ATD chapter meeting or conference, publishing an article on an HR topic, or speaking on a podcast.

-You can earn 5 credits per activity up to a maximum of 20 credits from this category per recertification cycle.
+You can earn 5 credits per activity from this category per recertification cycle.

 How do I submit my non-HCI learning credits and proof of work experience and thought leadership?